abhishiv/pusher-lite/README.md

-# A node client for node.js
+# A node client for pusher

 ## How to use